JoKraken/slackbot/README.md

 ```

 Also there is an weekly update on every monday of all the events that are coming up the next week.
+You will find the code of the backend and the website [here](https://github.com/MobileProject-Blank);

 ## Getting Started